Vishwajeet1503/Vishwajeet1503/README.md

 📍 India
 ---
 ## 🧑‍💻 About Me
-I am a **detail-oriented and motivated Data Analyst Intern aspirant** with hands-on experience in collecting, cleaning, analyzing, and visualizing structured data to support data-driven decision-making.
-I enjoy exploring datasets, identifying patterns, and presenting insights through clear dashboards and reports.
-With a strong foundation in **Python, SQL, Excel, and Power BI**, and practical exposure through internships and projects, I am passionate about applying analytics in **finance, education, and management domains**.
-I strongly believe that good data storytelling can drive better decisions and real-world impact.
+**Data Analyst & Business Intelligence (BI) aspirant** with hands-on experience in data collection, cleaning, analysis, dashboard development using Power BI, and data visualization.
+Proficient in SQL, Python, and Excel for data reporting, trend analysis, and generating actionable business insights to support data-driven decision-making.

 ---
 ## 🛠️ Skills & Tools